Lookman makes tough choice, picks Atletico Madrid over ₦18b salary from Turkey

 Following the agreement, logistical preparations are underway for Lookman’s move to Spain.

-Reports suggest he will travel to Madrid in the coming days to undergo a medical and finalise his contract with Atletico.
+Reports suggest he will travel to Madrid in the coming days to undergo a medical and finalise his contract with Atletico Madrid.

 With a reported total transfer value of €40 million, the deal represents a major investment for the Spanish club and underscores their faith in Lookman’s abilities.